About MDN Web Docs

 If you wish to contribute to this wiki, you must make your documentation available under the Attribution-ShareAlike license (or occasionally an alternative license already specified by the page you are editing), and your code samples available under Creative Commons CC-0 (a Public Domain dedication).
 Adding to this wiki means you agree that your contributions will be made available under those licenses.

-No new pages may be created using alternate licenses.
+Warning: No new pages may be created using alternate licenses.

 Copyright for contributed materials remains with the author unless the author assigns it to someone else.